-There's no such thing - no two days are the same and they can change.
+There's no such thing – no two days are the same and they can change.
 It's important to plan your day out regardless of what you're doing and make sure you're on track to meet your objectives.
-You might be pulled away from what you're doing to visit someone or to give an Agent money to complete a loan, so you've got to be adaptable.
-Each day you need to manage your Agents from within the office environment; discussing targets, customer issues, printing and discussing daily reports, coupled with working in the field.
+You might be pulled away from what you're doing to visit someone or to give an agent money to complete a loan, so you've got to be adaptable.
+Each day you need to manage your agents from within the office environment; discussing targets, customer issues, printing and discussing daily reports, couple with working in the field.
 It might be an office based job but you're out and about a lot, and this means that it's often not a 9-5 job.
 You definitely don't get bored and the fact that one day can encompass so much is a very attractive thing for me.

-What is it like leading a team of self-employed Agents?
+What is it like leading a team of self-employed agents?

 It can be challenging at times but it's rewarding.
 The trick is to give clear objectives of what is expected of them whilst keeping in mind that they're self employed, so they don't work for 'you'.
 I try and lead them rather than tell them what to do.
 I have a team of 6 Agents currently and I make sure I check in with them all frequently as it can be quite an isolating role.
 I've made sure that all of my Agents know each other so it's like a team and they can help each other out.
 You also need to find out what motivates and challenges them individually as everyone is different and you can't treat them all the same.
 There needs to be a mutual respect there as I find that when the Agents respect and trust me, they work harder.

 What's the best thing about being a Business Manager?